pkamath2/marl-handbook/ch2/compute.md

     Please also reach to your supervisor (or Brian McFee) for access to the MARL datasets directory under `/scratch`.

     Also, make a note of the limit on the number of files you can save under each filesystem, and not just the space.
-HPC diskspace is better at accomodating a few large files than multiple small files.
+HPC diskspace is better at accomodating a fewer large files than multiple smaller files.

 * Create some symlinks inside your home directory to /scratch and /vast folders for ease of access.

     ```
-    mkdir /scratch/<Net ID> #In case this does not exist.
+    ls /scratch/<Net ID> ## This should exist for your Net ID.
+If not, please raise a support request.
     cd ~
     ln -s /scratch/<Net ID> scratch
     ln -s /vast/<Net ID> vast